tdumitrescu/fast-and-pointed-brunch/README.md

 # Fast and Pointed Brunch

-[Brunch](http://brunch.io/)-based project template with [AngularJS](http://angularjs.org) on the frontend and a no-frills [Express](http://expressjs.com) backend.
+[Brunch](http://brunch.io/)-based project template with [AngularJS](http://angularjs.org) on the frontend and a lean [Express](http://expressjs.com) backend serving only JSON API endpoints.
 Largely a combination of [Angular Express Seed](https://github.com/btford/angular-express-seed) and [Angular Brunch Seed](https://github.com/scotch/angular-brunch-seed), with some explicit client/server separation and [CoffeeScript](http://coffeescript.org).

 ## Usage